Jeiwan/uniswapv3-book/src/milestone_1/calculating-liquidity.md

 That's it for price range calculation!

 Last thing to note here is that Uniswap uses [Q64.96 number](https://en.wikipedia.org/wiki/Q_%28number_format%29) to store $\sqrt{P}$.
-This is a fixed point number that has 64 bits for the integer part and 96 bits for the fractional part.
-In our above calculations, prices are floating point numbers: `70.71`, `67.42`, `74.16`.
+This is a fixed-point number that has 64 bits for the integer part and 96 bits for the fractional part.
+In our above calculations, prices are floating point numbers: `70.71`, `67.42`, and `74.16`.
 We need to convert them to Q64.96.
-Luckily, this is simple: we need to multiply the numbers by $2^{96}$ (Q-number is a binary fixed point number, so we need to multiply our decimals numbers by the base of Q64.96, which is $2^{96}$).
+Luckily, this is simple: we need to multiply the numbers by $2^{96}$ (Q-number is a binary fixed-point number, so we need to multiply our decimals numbers by the base of Q64.96, which is $2^{96}$).
 We'll get:

 $$\sqrt{P_c} = 5602277097478614198912276234240$$